Charleston – November 21st

 After the slaves were freed, they were each given 40 acres of land (some of which they had slaved on), and then later forced to return this land to the original plantation and slave owners.
-This had us moving out of the oppression of physical and emotional abuse to economic oppression of these now freed slaves.
+This moved these newly ‘freed’ slaves out of the era of physical and emotional abuse in to the arena of economic oppression.
+Progress?

 One of the other stories we heard was of the slave children who had to make bricks for building.
 When these bricks were made, they needed to dry before they could be used.
-It was the turning of these bricks (which were 3x the weight of a regular brick because they were wet) that were the job of the children.
-All throughout the south and the U.S you can see finger impressions in the bricks of these slave children.
-It was quite depressing really, and a story we had never heard before.
+It was the turning of these bricks, which were 3x the weight of a regular brick because they were wet, that were the job of the children.
+All throughout the south of the U.S. you can see finger impressions in the bricks from these slave children.
+It was quite depressing really and a story we had never heard before.

 On a high note, the trees on the property were just amazing.
 These pictures do not do them justice.
 They were HUGE